Nievl/parsePhotoV2/README.md

    - EXTENSIONS=.jpg,.jpeg,.png,.gif,mp4
 2. create database file [name].db;
 3. 'cargo build --release' for build release version;
-4. frontend should be in 'web' folder;
+4. build frontend 'cd frontend' and 'npm run build', it should be in 'web' folder;
 5. files will be stored in 'result' folder;